-tw_cli(8) is a Command Line Interface Storage Management Software for AMCC/3ware ATA RAID Controller(s).
-It provides controller, logical unit and drive management. tw_cli can be used in both interactive and batch mode, providing higher-level API (Application Programming Interface) functionalities.
+tw\cli(8) is a Command Line Interface Storage Management Software for AMCC/3ware ATA RAID Controller(s).
+It provides controller, logical unit and drive management. tw\cli can be used in both interactive and batch mode, providing higher-level API (Application Programming Interface) functionalities.

 As a way of synchronizing terminologies, logical units (a.k.a. units) are block devices presented to operating systems.
 A logical unit can be a one-tier, two-tier, or three-tier arrangement.
 JBOD, spare, and single logical units are examples of one-tier units.
 RAID-1 and RAID-5 are examples of two-tier units and as such will have sub-units.
 RAID-10 and RAID-50 are examples of three-tier units and as such will have sub-units.
-RAID-12.
+RAID-10 and RAID-50 are examples of three-tier units and as such will have sub-units.
+A controller has one or many ports (typically 4, 8, 12).
 Each port is connected to zero or one disk drive.